jarrettgilliam/k8s-package-admin-helm/README.md

     helm create ourchart

-To render locally render the k8s files and see what they would look like
+To locally render the k8s yaml files and see what they would look like

     helm template ourchart